Selected Work

 Right now I'm specializing in Game UI/UX at Futuregames, focusing on building interfaces that feel readable, responsive, and grounded in how games actually work.

-I structure UI with clear hierarchy and reusable components, so teams can build consistently without reinventing patterns.
+I structure UI with clear hierarchy and reusable components so teams can build consistently.

-I prototype early and often, from rough flows to interactive mockups, to test pacing, feedback, and clarity before production.
+I prototype early and often to test pacing, feedback, and clarity before production.

-I run playtests, observe friction points, and turn real player behavior into design adjustments instead of assumptions.
-I truly enjoy learning from people, to go into different perspectives.
+I run playtests, observe friction points, and turn real player behavior into design decisions.